 I felt like there was some missing elements to Jordan’s issues.
 The first look at Jordan makes his anxiety seem like a very severe issue that he will really struggle to overcome.
 However, he pretty quickly works through his problems after meeting Lexi.
 All the things that were hinted at don’t develop in the story.
 I kept waiting for him to be more upset over Dred leaving, or to panic more about where Lexi was when they weren’t together, or to struggle more with moving from his bland, almost empty room to a “real” room.
 Jordan’s anxiety came across initially as something that would likely need therapy and that there were would certainly be periodic setbacks.
 However, once Jordan decides he wants something with Lexi he pretty much goes all in with little problem.
 He quickly overcomes Dred leaving the house, he gets a phone and more guitars, and moves out of the attic with very little thought.
 It felt like what Jordan really had was some mild anxiety and the desire to remain in his rut but we were expected to believe his issues were much greater.

-Character with an eating disorder
+Heroine with developing eating disorder

 Jordan Steele’s life began when he was ten.
 When he was taken from his parents and a house that was never a home.
 When he met his brothers, the other lost and abandoned boys in his group home.
 When he learned what friendship and family and love looked like.

 Now he’s made good, touring the world with the band he and his brothers formed in that crowded group home.
 No one but his found family really knows the man under the fame and fortune, the scars he hides behind the rockstar lifestyle.
 Until he sees her through the windows of the National Ballet, dancing, and suddenly the world doesn’t seem so dark.